Give a child access to a whole new world

 Two little girls reading together, close up shot

-One Mentor’s Voice
+One Mentor’s Story

 Robert’s Journey as a Reading Mentor